-Further to, and in accordance with, the policies of Section 3.6 of this Plan, development on lands designated "Secondary Mixed Use Node" at the intersection of Thompson Road and Louis St. Laurent Avenue on Schedule "C.6.C." shall be designed to recognize that lands to the south of Louis St. Laurent Avenue form a significant part of the Node, although they may not develop initially because of their location in the Boyne South Planning District.
-In addition, this Node may be developed with up to 14,864 square metres of total commercial floor space.
+Further to, and in accordance with, the policies of Section 3.6 of this Plan, development on lands designated "Secondary Mixed Use Node" at the intersection of Thompson Road and Louis St. Laurent Avenue on Schedule "C.6.D" shall be designed to recognize that lands to the south of Louis St. Laurent Avenue form a significant part of the Node, although they may not develop initially because of their location in the Boyne South Planning District.
+In addition, lands in this Secondary Mixed use Node may be used for Medium Density Residential uses in accordance with the policies of Section 3.2, and may be used for Low Density Residential uses where it has been demonstrated to the satisfaction of the Town of Milton that all or part of the Secondary Mixed Use Node is not required for the main permitted uses, particularly commercial, high density residential, secondary school and park uses, and the Low Density Residential uses can be appropriately integrated with the other development in the Node.
+In addition, this Node, including the lands south of Louis St. Laurent Avenue may be developed with up to 29,728 square metres of total commercial floor space.

-C.6.5.6 NATURAL HERITAGE SYSTEM
+C.6.5.6 GREENLANDS A AREA

-The Natural Heritage System policies in Sections 3.12 and 4.8 of this Plan shall apply to the lands in the Natural Heritage System designation on Schedule "C.6.C.".
-However, it should be noted that the boundaries of the Natural Heritage System on Schedule "C.6.C." have been designated in a conceptual manner based on the functional recommendations of the Sixteen Mile Creek Sub-Watershed Study Areas 2 and 7 for the Bristol Survey Secondary Plan Area except where refined by an EIA, subwatershed study and/or through a subdivision application prior to implementing the Natural Heritage System designation.
+The Greenlands A Area policies in Sections 3.12 and 4.8 of this Plan shall apply to the lands in the Greenlands A Area designation on Schedule "C.6.D".
+However, it should be noted that the boundaries of the Greenlands A Area on Schedule "C.6.D" have been designated in a conceptual manner based on the functional recommendations of the Sixteen Mile Creek Sub-Watershed Study Areas 2 and 7 for the Bristol Survey Secondary Plan Area.
 These boundaries apply subject to verification as part of the completion of the subwatershed planning process and in accordance with the policies of the Halton Region Conservation Authority.